Ashot72/Speech-to-Text-to-Image/README.md

-# Speech To Text to Image Generation
+# Speech to Text to Image Generation

 I just built an app where you can record your voice and see the text extracted from your voice and the image generated.